Jeddah: Al Jawharah Tower

-Al Jawharah Tower is a residential high-rise under construction.
-It became the third-tallest structure in Jeddah when completed in 2014.
+Al Jawharah Tower is a residential high-rise; it became the third-tallest structure in Jeddah when completed in 2014.

 Jeddah Flagpole

 The King Abdullah Square on the intersection of Andalus Road with King Abdullah Road had the world's tallest flagpole.
 It is 171 m high and the Saudi flag atop it weighs 570 kg.
-On the 84th Saudi Arabia National Day, September 23, 2014, the flagpole hoisted a huge Saudi flag before a crowd of thousands.
+On the 84th Saudi Arabia National Day, on 23 September 2014, a huge Saudi flag was hoisted on the flagpole before a crowd of thousands.
 The flagpole succeeded Dushanbe Flagpole as the tallest flagpole in the world until 26 December 2021, when the Cairo Flagpole in Cairo, Egypt was erected at a height of 201.952 m (662.57 ft).

 Entrance of Mecca

 Bab Makkah, also known as Makkah Gate, is a limestone coral gateway that leads into the historic Al-Balad district of Jeddah.

-The Mecca Gate, named the "Quran Gate", is located 60 km outside Jeddah on the Makkah Mukkarram road of the Jeddah - Mecca Highway.
+The Makkah Gate, named the "Quran Gate", is located 60 km outside Jeddah on the Makkah Mukkarram road of the Jeddah–Makkah Highway.
 It is the entrance to Mecca and the birthplace of Muhammad.
-The gate signifies the boundary of the Haram area of the city of Mecca, where non-Muslims are prohibited to enter.
+The gate signifies the boundary of the Haram area of the city of Makkah, where non-Muslims are prohibited to enter.
 The gate was designed in 1979 by Egyptian architect Samir Elabd for the architectural firm IDEA Center.
 The structure is that of a book, representing the Quran, sitting on a rehal, or book stand.

-Jeddah waterfront
+Jeddah Waterfront

-The new waterfront was inaugurated in November 2017, by Makkah Governor, Prince Khaled Al-Faisal.It spans an area of 30 km2 on the Red Sea.
-It has many facilities including swimming beaches, huts, floating marina dock, washrooms, restaurants, parks, dancing fountains, playgrounds, and access to wifi.
+The new waterfront was inaugurated in November 2017, by Makkah Governor, Prince Khaled Al-Faisal.
+It spans an area of 30 km2 on the Red Sea, and has many facilities, including swimming beaches, huts, a floating marina dock, washrooms, restaurants, parks, dancing fountains, playgrounds, and access to Wi-fi.

-This project of developing the Jeddah Waterfront has been awarded the Jeddah Innovation Award of the year 1439H in the field of government innovation, by the Jeddah Governorate.
+This project of developing the Jeddah Waterfront has been awarded the Jeddah Innovation Award of the year 1439 in the field of government innovation, by the Jeddah Governorate.

 Education

 Schools, colleges and universities

 As of 2005, Jeddah had 849 public and private schools for male students and another 1,179 public and private schools for female students.
-The medium of instruction in both public and private schools is typically Arabic, with emphasis on English as a second language.
+The medium of instruction in both public and private schools is typically Arabic, with an emphasis on English as a second language.
 However, some private schools administered by foreign entities conduct classes in English.
-These include 10+ Indian schools following the CBSE board of education system, several Pakistani and Bangladeshi schools as well.
+These include 10+ Indian schools following the CBSE board of education system, and several Pakistani and Bangladeshi schools as well.
 As of 2005, Jeddah also had four Philippine international schools, with two more scheduled to open shortly afterward.

 Jeddah's universities and colleges include the following: